MatteoDesember/SudokuSolver/README.md

+# SudokuSolver

-“Sudoku” is a simple program which solves Sudoku.
+“SudokuSolver” is a simple program which solves Sudoku.